Eyes of a Woman: Background

 The album was recorded in the Polar Music Studios in Stockholm.
 Sessions began in early October 1984 and lasted until the end of November.
 The album was produced by Eric Stewart of 10cc and features former 10cc members Rick Fenn and Vic Emerson as session musicians, as well as Stewart's longtime friend Justin Hayward of The Moody Blues.

 Thomas Johansson, founder of the music agency EMA Telstar had brought forward Eric Stewart, who Fältskog had met during her time in ABBA, She liked the choice of producer and stated that Stewart was a very calm, pleasant partner to work with.
 In Summer 1984, composers and publishers sent Fältskog and Stewart approximately 400 songs.

 Notable songwriters who contributed to the album included Jeff Lynne, John Wetton and Geoff Downes as well as Justin Hayward and Eric Stewart himself.
 Long time ABBA fan Elvis Costello submitted a track "Shatterproof" for inclusion on the album, however Fältskog decided against recording it.
 Fältskog and Stewart worked closely with engineer Paris Edvinson who contributed to a lot of ideas and Rutger Gunnarsson who also wrote some arrangements.

 Two of the songs recorded, "Turn the World Around" and "You're There", were not included on the initial album, but were released as B-sides.
 "You're There" and "I Won't Let You Go" were composed by Fältskog herself with lyrics by Eric Stewart.
 Stewart’s ballad "I Won't Be Leaving You" was one of Fältskog’s favourite songs from the album.

 During the photo sessions for the sleeve of the album, Agnetha posed at the terrace of Drottningholm Palace, the official residence of the Swedish royal family, in Stockholm.

 Release

 Initially, "One Way Love" was suggested to be the lead single, but "I Won't Let You Go" received the majority of votes.
 Agnetha had agreed with this decision.
 The tracks "One Way Love" and "I Won't Let You Go" were released as singles throughout Europe.
-Agnetha promoted the album and singles in Sweden, Norway (and the USA via cable network), Germany and at the Montreux Jazz Festival in May 1985 where Fältskog performed "One Way Love".
+Agnetha promoted the album and singles in Sweden, Norway (and the USA via cable network), Germany, Belgium (in tv show "MIKE", recorded March 21) and at the Montreux Jazz Festival in May 1985 where Fältskog performed "One Way Love".